ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a FETCH request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups that fully match a set of specified filter criteria.
 This is returned as a list of links to the corresponding group-configuration resources.

-The filter criteria are specified in the request payload as a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{groupcomm-parameters}}.
+The filter criteria are specified in the request payload as a CBOR map, whose possible entries are specified in {{config-repr}}.

 Entry values are the ones admitted for the corresponding labels in the POST request for creating a group configuration (see {{collection-resource-post}}), with the exception that the parameter 'group_name' (if present) can also be encoded as a tagged CBOR data item, specifying a group name pattern with the semantics signaled by the CBOR tag.